-The North Family Early Literacy Award aims to encourage public libraries to build on their vital role in supporting early literacy by providing innovative new programs that make a meaning difference to the speech, language and communication skills of young children.
+The North Family Early Literacy Award recognises the work of public libraries in supporting early literacy by providing innovative programs that have made a meaningful difference to the speech, language and communication skills of young people.

 The annual award offers $5,000 to public libraries to develop, deliver and grow innovative programs and initiatives to engage families and strengthen support for early literacy.